ColeLab/ColeAnticevicNetPartition/README.md

 ## Version Info and Acknowledgements

-**Version 1**: September 27th, 2017
+**Version 1.0**: September 27th, 2017

 Available from: https://github.com/ColeLab/ColeAnticevicNetPartition/

 Cite as: tba
 and https://github.com/ColeLab/ColeAnticevicNetPartition/

 Data were provided by the Human Connectome Project, WU-Minn Consortium (Principal Investigators: David Van Essen and Kamil Ugurbil; 1U54MH091657) funded by the 16 NIH Institutes and Centers that support the NIH Blueprint for Neuroscience Research; and by the McDonnell Center for Systems Neuroscience at Washington University.
+This work was supported by the NIH via awards K99/R00-MH096801 (Cole), DP5-OD012109 (Anticevic), R01-MH109520 (Cole), R01-MH108590 (Anticevic), R01-AG055556 (Cole), and R01-MH112189 (Anticevic), as well as the Brain and Behavior Foundation (NARSAD) Independent Investigator grant (Anticevic) and ARRS J7-6829 (Repovs).

 ## Overview